Blended Systems Thinking Approach 2

 It is also key to note that when I talk of self-organisation, I don’t mean not having a hierarchy.
 A hierarchy is necessary for governance and to set boundaries of autonomy.
 What I mean is allowing people, to some degree, to self-organise their responses and make better decisions.
-However, in my experience, if people who have previously been tightly controlled are suddenly given more power to self-organise they tend to feel some insecurity and may struggle with their new-found autonomy and need guidance around what their boundaries of responsibility and decision making are.
+However, in my experience, if people who have previously been tightly controlled are suddenly given more power to self-organise they tend to feel some insecurity and may struggle with their new-found autonomy and need guidance around accountability and decision making..
 I always try to remember that we may be dealing with people who have been in the same behavioural patterns for many years.
 Self-reflection and evaluation does not come easily, especially if a person or team’s identity is confused.
 This confused identity can erode trust between team members and the resulting lack of trust can affect whether self-organisation works or not, so this is something I try to help people to understand and work with along the way.

 In addition, there are three things that I always advocate to help things along: